open-resources/dash_curriculum/tutorial/part4/chapter12.md

 You can study more themes and components in [dash-bootstrap-components][3].

-## 12.2 Theme and the Cascading Style Sheet
+## 12.2 Theme and the Cascading Style Sheet (CSS)

-You set up your Dash app and select a theme like this:
+To set up your Dash app theme you would select a theme like this:

 ```python
 app = Dash(external_stylesheets=[dbc.themes.SLATE])
 ```

 What hides behind `dbc.themes.SLATE` is the link `https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css` which points to a certain cascading stylesheet or, `CSS`.
-For most web applicatoins, `CSS` goes hand in hand with `HTML`.
-In general, `HTML` is a language that lets you build web pages. and Plotly Dash can be regarded as a set of tools that lets you produce `HTML` components that look nice and act well togehter.
-A `CSS` file defines how these components look and behave with regards to the layout.
+A `CSS` file defines how Dash components appear in the layout.

-One such component can be the text container `dcc.Markdown()` that you can use as a title for your app or dashboard.
-If you use the `bootstrap` theme, the default font color of your heading will be of a dark grey type with the RGB code `(33, 37, 47)` and look like this:
+One such component is the `dcc.Markdown()` that you can use to insert a title to your app.
+If, instead of `SLATE`, you use the `BOOTSTRAP` theme, `external_stylesheets=[dbc.themes.BOOTSTRAP]`, the default font color of the title will be of a dark grey type with the RGB code `(33, 37, 47)` and look like this:

 [![enter image description here][4]][4]

  This particular color is mapped to `text-body` in the `CSS` file.
-And if you do a little search in the link above, you'll find *one* occurence of `text-body` in the `CSS` file:
+And if you do a little search inside the [the css file](https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css), you'll find *one* occurence of `text-body` in the `CSS` file:

     .text-body{--bs-text-opacity:1;color:rgba(var(--bs-body-color-rgb),var(--bs-text-opacity))